Staining Concrete Walls

 Much like any other surface, you can apply acid stain to a concrete wall with a concrete sprayer.
 You can use standard acid stain, there is no specific concrete wall stain.
 But there are a few things to keep in mind.
 First, acid stain is a liquid like water.
 When staining walls or vertical surfaces, acid stain will run down easily, which means that you will need to spray lighter than you would on a horizontal surface.
 Second, you will have to follow the spray with an applicator brush and brush in a circular motion to take any runs off of the wall as you go.

 The amount of acid stain required will depend on how porous the concrete wall is.
 Smooth concrete will require less stain than the rougher concrete and cinder block walls will require the most stain.
 Smoother concrete will reap at least 400 sq.ft per gallon and maybe up to 500+, however, rough or porous concrete may only see 250 to 300 sq.ft. per gallon and cinder block would only see about 150 - 200 sq.ft. per gallon.
-If the wall is made out of concrete blocks, check out our article on acid staining cinder blocks.
+If your wall is made of cinder blocks, we have an article on how to acid stain concrete block walls.
+Staining concrete blocks (much like staining concrete walls) is not all that different, but there are a few things to keep in mind.f

 Step 3: Sealing Your Concrete Wall